Prime’s Bold NASCAR Debut Makes Game-Changing Statement for Future Broadcasts

 Why NASCAR has a new fan-favorite

 Ever since the sport debuted in 1949, NASCAR has been parochial in nature.
 Fans have deferred going beyond borders or leaving the base of the sport.
 Most diehard fans are over 50 or 60 years of age and still prefer traditional ways to preserve the old nostalgia.
-That is why Carl Edwards was skeptical about switching to a streaming service whereas most fans are used to television broadcasts.
 Yet Amazon Prime managed to be popular.
-It made the transition surprisingly seamless with free trial offers and user-friendly interfaces.
+It made the transition surprisingly seamless, with free trial offers and user-friendly interfaces.
 Prime knew it had to learn, partnering with NBC Sports’ experienced production team and its technical expertise to maintain broadcast standards and innovation for streaming.

 This eagerness to learn is what allowed Amazon Prime to set a standard.
 From the Coca-Cola 600 until last weekend’s Great American Getaway 400, the innovative features left fans wanting more.
 The on-screen ‘Burn Bar’ measured a team’s fuel consumption through the course of a race.
 Its simple and intuitive graphics allowed fans to immerse themselves in the race.
 Then, the dual-screen “double-box” format during green-flag racing minimized interruption and maximized race-time engagement.
-The post-race coverage was the sweet cherry on top, with NASCAR Hall of Famer Carl Edwards, Corey LaJoie, and others breaking down the race in a depth fans do not usually get.
+The post-race coverage was the sweet cherry on top, with NASCAR Hall of Famer Carl Edwards, Corey LaJoie, and Dale Jr. breaking down the race in a depth that fans do not usually get with linear TV coverage.

 How Prime won over the NASCAR world and raised the bar for future broadcasts.https://t.co/q4ivyGWt4s